Company Logo - Home Link

 St. Patrick’s Cathedral is the most recognizable cathedral in New York, if not the world.

-In fact, it is the largest neo-Gothic Roman Catholic cathedral in the United States.
+It is the largest neo-Gothic Roman Catholic cathedral in the United States.

-It is a must-visit for those who love architecture and history, those who worship, and those simply enjoy seeing a place of pure beauty.
+It is a must-visit for those who love architecture and history, those who worship, and those who simply enjoy seeing a place of pure beauty.

 How to Get Here